javiarrobas/MyAwesomeRepository/README.md

 This is my first commit.

 This line is going to create a conflict.
+I dont like this line

 This is a line in my new issue.